3MFConsortium/spec_core/3MF Core Specification.md

 ![element build](images/element_build.png)

-The \<build> element could either be empty, in case of a 3MF Document providing only design objects, or contain one or more items to produce as part of processing the job.
-A consumer MUST manufacture only 3D objects which are referenced by an \<item> element.
-Any unreferenced object can still be processed by an editing application, which could finalize their manufacturing by referencing them in corresponding \<item> elements.
+The <build> element contains zero or more <item> elements to manufacture as part of processing the job.
+A consumer MUST NOT manufacture any 3D objects not referenced by an <item> element.
+Any unreferenced object can still be consumed by an editing application, which could then reference them in corresponding <item> elements when they are ready for manufacture.
 #### 3.4.3.1.
 Item Element

 Element **\<item>**